shawnclarke/h2oclock-client/README.md

 # h2oclock-client
-**Current status of project:**
-This is now a working project, it is an MVP right now though!

 **Introduction**
 This project is an intelligent control for garden irrigation to conserve water on colder/wetter days and to water more on hot/dry days.
 An Internet connected Raspberry Pi is also connected (via GPIO header) to a relay which connects to a solenoid operated valve on an irrigation system.